Board Members

 Deisy Flores

 Ms. Flores is the Parent Representative of the Sunrise School Board.
 She is a graduate of San Jose High School and received education and training at San Jose City College for Early Childhood Education.
 Unfortunately, she never received her diploma due to her previous status, but she has pushed her children to take advantage of any opportunities that come their way.
 She says, “I want my children to have everything I couldn’t have as an immigrant child and student growing up.
 I want them to push themselves to their fullest potential because I know they will be super successful in their lives.”
-Her eldest daughter, Liliana, now attends San Jose State University with a full scholarship and is on track to graduate with a Bachelors in Communication Studies and a minor in Business.
-Ivan Vital, a previous student of Sunrise Middle School, was promoted with a Valedictorian title to San Jose High.
-Elias Vital is an honor student in 8th grade at Sunrise.
 Ms. Flores previously worked for a daycare center but has since taken the opportunity to work at a dental office.
-While holding this job, she cherishes her role as a mother, wife, and daughter.

 Treasurer